ankitayagyik/ecommerce-table/readme.txt

 This Plugin arrange products into tabular format.

 == Description ==
-**Ecommerce Table** display Woocommerce products in tabular format, allow user to add multiple products to cart from a single window, this plugin uses ajax to add products to cart.
+**Ecommerce Table** Display Woocommerce products in tabular format, allow user to add multiple products to cart from a single window, this plugin uses ajax to add products to cart.
 Highly customizable css code to display products as it uses css grid layout.
 Product Variations are managed in table